 By the age of 35, 40% of men start experiencing visible hair loss, with more than half of women experiencing hair loss by age 70.

-This leaves many of us scrambling for solutions, from medicated shampoos, to hair implants and many other expensive hair care products or medications - all of which can be very pricy and miss the mark when it comes to the root causes of hair loss.
+This leaves many of us scrambling for solutions, from medicated shampoos, to hair implants and many other expensive hair care products or hair loss treatments - all of which can be very pricy and miss the mark when it comes to the root causes of hair loss.

 What are some of the causes of hair loss in men and women?

-While some hair loss and is normal with aging, other imbalances can cause excessive shedding and thinning hair, including stress, thyroid health, and nutrient deficiencies.
+While some hair loss and is normal with aging, other imbalances can cause premature hair loss, excessive shedding and thinning hair, including stress, thyroid health, hormonal imbalances and nutrient deficiencies.

 Chronic stress is pretty much a worldwide pandemic at this point, so it’s no wonder so many of us are losing our luscious locks, and of course, it doesn’t help that stressing about hair loss can make it worse!
 But what about thyroid health?